CogWorksBWSI/GitPracticeRepo/README.md

 - Notes: What IS a repository?
 From GitHub's official tutorials, a repository "encompasses the entire collection of files and folders associated with a project, along with each file’s revision history."

 What is cloning?
 Pretty much what it sounds like.
 All of the cool content in this DummyRepo is currently up on GitHub (in what's called a **remote repository**), and we want it on our computer (in a **local repository**).
 So, we need to *clone* a copy of it onto our computer!
+This also means that in order to clone a repo, you must be connected to the internet.

 In your terminal, you're going to want to type:
 ```bash